AztecProtocol/aztec-packages/docs/docs/getting_started.md

 ## What's next?

-Now you have a development network running,, so you're ready to start coding your first app with Aztec.nr and Aztec.js!
+Now you have a development network running, so you're ready to start coding your first app with Aztec.nr and Aztec.js!

 To follow the series of tutorials, start with the private voting contract [here](./tutorials/contract_tutorials/private_voting_contract.md).